Espen Barth Eide: 2022

 Barth Eide received criticism from the Socialist Left Party in January 2022 after having spoken "warmly" about the country's oil and gas industry in a meeting with the European Union's Commissioner for Climate Action Frans Timmermans.
 The party's spokesperson for climate policy, Lars Haltbrekken, stated that his party "fears that fossil gas will displace renewable and emission-free energy".
 He also indicated that the party would question Barth Eide about the matter, and to "get him to realise that fossil energy is not the solution, not even in a temporary period".
 Barth Eide responded to the criticism, saying: "In an ideal world, one should really say that only completely green things are green.
 But part of the problem with taxonomy is that everything has to be green at once.
 Then you will not catch the transition from brown to green, which the gas can be if it replaces coal, but which it is not if it replaces wind.
 As long as you aim for zero emissions in the end, then this is a natural part of the way there".

 Barth Eide and his predecessor, Sveinung Rotevatn, both agreed that Norwegian politicians hasn't done enough to fight against climate change.
-Either he or Rotevatn expressed that the 1,5 target wasn't impossible to reach, although it could be difficult.
+Either he or Rotevatn expressed that the 1.5 °C target wasn't impossible to reach, although it could be difficult.

 In response to a joint letter from governors and mayors from the area surrounding the Oslo fjord regarding nitrogen pollution, Barth Eide responded saying that he appreciated the enthusiasm regarding the issue.
 He also promised to meet the effected local leaders regarding measures to strengthen nitrogen purification and solutions to other issues mentioned in the letter.

 In early February, Eide announced that the government had won in the appeal court against a temporary injunction to further cull 26 wolves inside the designated wolf zone.
 The culling of the wolves started the very next day, bringing the Norwegian wolf even closer to extinction.